WiJaMa/wijama.github.io/_posts/2023-12-15-Li-Keqiang-Index-Introduction-and-EDA.md

 result = response.text
 ```

 However, cleaning up this data is hard work.
 Tim Herzog, a data scientist at the World Bank, [has created an API wrapper](https://blogs.worldbank.org/opendata/introducing-wbgapi-new-python-package-accessing-world-bank-data) to make it easier to access World Bank data.
-This API wrapper, called WBGAPI has much larger capabilities than we really need it for.
+This API wrapper, called WBGAPI, has much greater capabilities than we really need it for.
 It can be installed into your environment by running `pip install wbgapi`.

 Once it's installed, import it:
 ```python